janiduw/TouristHelper/README.md

 #### Google Maps iOS SDK vs Google Maps Web services

 Google Maps iOS SDK only exposes limited set of APIs to do a location search.
-Therefore I used made requests to the Google Maps Web services.
+Therefore I made requests to the Google Maps Web services.
 Google Maps iOS SDK was mainly used for Map rendering.